The retinal images at b and a are separated by the distance R, given by the equation:

 We can say the house "looks larger and farther away" than the window, meaning

-S′ for the house's width is much larger
+that the perceived linear size S′ for the house's width is much larger

-S′ for the window;
+than S′ for the window;

 for instance a person might say the house "looks